TOM MURRAY, PH.D.

 Certified Clinical Hypnotherapist

-Ok.
-Truth be told, I'm a credential junky!
 I hold a masters, specialist and doctorate degrees in marriage and family counseling from the University of Florida.
 (Go Gators!)
-In addition to being a licensed marriage and family therapist (NC 1101 & FL MT3251) and a licensed professional counselor-supervisor (NC S5025), I'm the only doctoral-level AASECT Certified Sex Therapist based in the Triad.
-AASECT, the premier certifying body for sexual health clinicians, and I affirm the fundamental value of sexuality as an inherent, essential and beneficial dimension of being human.
+In addition to being a licensed marriage and family therapist (NC 1101 & FL MT3251) and a licensed professional counselor-supervisor (NC S5025), I'm the only doctoral-level sex therapist certified by the American Association of Sex Educators, Counselors and Therapists (AASECT); AASECT is the premier certifying body for sexual health clinicians.

 I hold several other credentials, as well.
 I'm a certified clinical hypnotherapist and hold certifications as a forensic mental health evaluator and child custody evaluator.
 I'm an approved Gottman educator for both the Bringing Baby Home and Seven Principles for Making Marriage Work programs.
 More, I'm a certified creativity coach through the Creativity Coaching Association.
 Most recently, I'm completing the final requirements for the certification as a Gottman Couples Therapist.